Aurelia limbata: Taxonomy

 Aurelia limbata is in the genus Aurelia, which is commonly called moon jellies.
 Aurelia is the most common and widely distributed species of jellyfish.
 A. aurita is the closest relative to A. limbata, because they have a similar gene orientation and the same life cycle.

 Description

 Brown moon jellies have eight rhopalia (sensory structures) and numerous thin and long tentacles.
 Their bell, or body, is 25–30 cm in diameter.
 A. limbata has a cup-like calyx.
-Most of the female A. limbata observed had golden yellow planulae that were located in brood pouches on their oral arms.
+Most of the female A. limbata observed have golden yellow planulae located in brood pouches on their oral arms.

 Similar species

-A. limbata was previously identified as Aurelia aurita, but it was eventually considered its own species.
-They can be differentiated from A. aurita by the fact that A. limbata are larger, have a 16-scalloped umbrella, and are of chocolate brown color.
+A. limbata was previously identified as Aurelia aurita, but it is currently considered its own species.
+They can be differentiated from A. aurita by the facts that A. limbata are larger, have a 16-scalloped umbrella, and are of chocolate brown color.
 Additionally, A. limbata, a polar species, has mostly been found in Asian Pacific waters and close to Alaska, whereas A. aurita is common in nearshore waters.

 A. limbata may be a color morph of its cousin Aurelia labiata.